 While going through the obturator canal the obturator nerve divides into anterior and posterior sections.

-2. The posterior section enters the thigh by piercing the anterior part of the obturator externus muscle which itsupplies.
+2. The posterior section enters the thigh by piercing the anterior part of the obturator externus muscle which it supplies.
 It then descends behind the adductor brevis and in front of the adductor magnus.
-The posterior section provides the following muscles:
+The posterior section supplies the following muscles: